Dave2ooo/oebb-monitor/README.md

 ## Overview
 This ÖBB monitor is basically a webpage which fetches data from [Scotty](https://fahrplan.oebb.at/bin/query.exe/en?) and displays it nicely.
-Displaying a webpage can easily be done using the **Webpage card** in the Homeassistant Dashboard.
+After cloning this repository into Homeassistant the webpage can easily be displayed using the **Webpage card** in the Homeassistant Dashboard.

 In order to fetch the data from Scotty you will need to have a CORS server running.
 This CORS server will be run by node.js using a terminal.